 Mating season is between March and June, and depending on prey availability, they can mate up to three times a year.
 Females take care of their babies until they are grown.
 Weasels start hunting on their own when about two months old.
 Soon after, they move away from the adult female.

 Weasels have large litters with up to 8 young.
 Females hunt with their young until they mature.
 They grow up fast, and groups of weasels can sometimes be seen.
 However, they are a group of young with an adult female rather than a group of adults.

 Long-tailed weasels are a bit different when it comes to breeding.
 They mate in mid-summer, but the implantation is delayed until spring.

 Male weasels often hold territories that overlap with female territories, although same-sex territories do not happen.
 Males hold larger territories than females.

-During mating season, male long-tailed weasels’ mate with multiple females and fights between males in search for females are common during this period.
+During mating season, male long-tailed weasels mate with multiple females, and fights between males searching for females are common during this period.

 Weasels are fierce and very aggressive toward other animals, even bigger ones.
 They will not tolerate other weasels and will sometimes attack each other.
 Same-sex attacks are common, but sometimes, opposite-sex attacks can occur.
 This usually happens when the prey availability is low, and their territories overlap.

 Weasels are the smallest species of carnivore in the world.
 Their extremely aggressive behavior compensates for their size to scare off their enemies.